Monorepo

 - Experience with Effect (or willingness to learn)

-project uses Nix to manage “system dependencies”
+project uses Nix with devenv

-(recommended) to automatically load the Nix env or manually use the Nix env
+Use direnv (recommended) to automatically load the

 Manual setup